Facts About French Bulldogs

 When do French Bulldogs stop growing?

 French bulldogs generally stop growing in height at nine to twelve months.
-Throughout the next year of your Frenchie’s life, however, you’ll see them start to grow outwards.
+Throughout the first year of your Frenchie’s you’ll see them start to grow outwards.
 They’ll naturally build the extremely muscular and strong physique that you’re used to seeing on French Bulldogs.

 During their second year of life, you’ll notice your dog’s head grow to be large and squarish with skin folds and wrinkles around their face.
 Once they’ve finally stopped bulking up, Frenchies average between 11 kg to 13 kg and are between 28 cm to 30.5 cm tall.